Exact Byte-Level Probabilities from Tokenized Language Models for FIM-Tasks and Model Ensembles: Introduction

 A byproduct of our byte-level prediction algorithm is that it enables ensembling of arbitrary LMs.
 Ordinarily, one cannot average the predictions of LMs that do not share a vocabulary.
-However, by mapping their predictions and conditioning domains to byte-space, one can easily aggregate predictions from multiple models and leverage the benefits of ensembling.
-Combining multiple models is advantageous because model ensembles are generally more accurate and robust than any individual member \citep{hastie2009elements}.
-We also confirm this experimentally: models that are ensembled using our byte-level predictions outperform individual models in many cases.
+By mapping their predictions and conditioning domains to byte-space, one can easily aggregate predictions from multiple models and leverage the benefits of ensembling.
+Combining multiple models is advantageous because ensembles are generally more accurate and robust than any individual member \citep{hastie2009elements}.
+We confirm this empirically: ensembling LMs with our byte-level predictions outperform individual models in many cases.
+Overall, the key contributions of this work are: